 The dial finishes reflect those of the Automatique Lune: guilloché in the central part, concentric finish in the small seconds and power reserve sub-dials, smooth on the minute track, with indexes and chemin de fer motif ivory-colored enameled, like the hands.
 The indications follow the same layout as the Chronomètre Souverain model in the current collection: small seconds counter at 7:30, power reserve indicator at 3 o’clock.
 The absence of the grand date has allowed the Maison’s logo to be positioned at the 12, as per tradition in the Chronomètre Souverain.

-The Havana dress is incredibly fascinating, but don’t not forget however that, in its name, this watch holds François-Paul Journe’s obsession with chronometry which is precision, but above all consistency in the indication of time.
+The Havana dress is incredibly fascinating, but do not forget however that, in its name, this watch holds François-Paul Journe’s obsession with chronometry which is precision, but above all consistency in the indication of time.
 Consistency which can be negatively influenced by several causes: thermal variations, movements, geographical situation, deterioration of the lubricants.
 That’s why the Chronomètre Souverain, as well as the other chronometers by François-Paul Journe, is adjusted in the brand’s workshops in Geneva before being sold throughout the world.
 Depending on the geographical location of the purchasers, a difference in rating compared with that of Geneva is normal: the gauging of the chronometer changes, but not its precision.

 In the Chronomètre Souverain, this precision is ensured by the hand wound Caliber 1304.
 This 18K rose gold movement features 2 barrels, in the classic configuration of precision watches that work in parallel to deliver a strong and stable power for an unequalled precision.
 Power reserve is approximately 56 hours when fully charged.
 The clean and rational architecture of the Caliber 1304 is also visible, like that of the Caliber 1300.3 of the Automatique Lune, through the transparent case back; among the finish the partly circular grained baseplate, meulé soleil, the polished screw heads, the chamfered slots and the pegs with polished rounded ends stand out.